Content Tagged business

 Scrum in Practice: Concerns Analysis

-Below, I state the my key concerns with Scrum, and contrast Scrum’s theoretical approach with the realities of implementation.
+Below, I state my key concerns with Scrum, and contrast Scrum’s theoretical approach with the realities of implementation.

 -